LAST UPDATED: 5/27/23 – Visitor’s Guide to Ghent, Belgium

 But it wasn’t the big cities of Brussels and Antwerp that really won my heart.
 Instead, it was the smaller towns like Ghent and Brugge that really made me fall in love with Belgium.

-Ghent is an absolutely stunning city that sits at the confluence of the Scheldt and Leie rivers.
-In fact, much of the city is built up around these rivers, which intersect the city and give it the charm that has made it such a popular tourist destination.
-In addition to its stunning city landscape, the city of Ghent is also well known for its cuisine and its beer.
+Located at the confluence of the Scheldt and Leie rivers, the city of Ghent couldn’t be prettier.
+Much of the city is built up around these rivers, which intersect the city and give it its charm.
+The city’s incredible canal system is part of what has made Ghent such a popular tourist destination.
+Beyond its beauty, the city of Ghent is also well known for its cuisine and its beer.

-In fact, according to the local tourism industry, there are roughly 653 restaurants, 620 cafes, and 250 kinds of beer available in Ghent.
-And that doesn’t even include the amazing chocolate that is found in chocolate stores scattered about the city and the amazing Belgian style waffles that you can buy from street vendors.
+In fact, according to the local tourism industry, there are 653 restaurants and 620 cafes in Ghent.
+And in those restaurants and cafes, there are over 250 kinds of beer available.
+This doesn’t even include the amazing chocolate you can buy in stores around the city.
+Nor does it include the delicious Belgian waffles that street vendors sell in bunches.
 In short, Ghent is a foodie’s dream come true.